-Turn the manual gas valve for the water heater's supply line OFF.

-Open a hot water faucet and let the hot water run until it is cool (This may take 10 min utes or longer).
+- Turn off the electrical supply to the water heater. - Open a hot water faucet and let the hot water run until it is cool.
+This may take 10 minutes or longer.

-Figure 41 - Let the hot water run until it is cool.
+Figure 33 - Let the hot water run until it is cool.

-A WARNING!
+▲ WARNING!
 Be sure the water runs cool before draining the tank to reduce the risk of scalding.

-drain, outside, or in buckets.
+Connect a garden hose to the drain valve and place the other end of the hose in a drain, outside, or in buckets.
 Note that sediment in the bottom of the tank may clog the valve and prevent it from draining.
 If you can't get the tank to drain, contact a qualified person.